anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Your worst enemy cannot harm you as much as your own unguarded thoughts.
+Quote: A friend is a gift you give yourself.

-By: The Buddha
+By: Robert Louis Stevenson